39 Museums in Salvador: Discover the history and culture of Bahia

 Museu Náutico da Bahia no Farol fa Barra

-The museum offers a rich collection that includes:
+The museum has a rich collection including

-• Underwater archaeological finds;
+• Underwater archaeological finds

-• Navigation and nautical signallinginstruments;
+• Navigation and Nautical SignalsInstruments;

 Museu Náutico de Salvador BA

-• Miniatures of significantvessels in Brazilian history.
+• Miniatures of important vessels in Brazilian history.

 Importance